Regular procedure

 Free legal assistance at first instance

 An appointed lawyer from the Legal Aid Board is free of charge for the asylum seeker.
 However, an asylum seeker may choose a lawyer independently.
 If the Legal Aid Board recognises the self-appointed lawyer as an official asylum lawyer, it will pay for the costs.
 This happens in the vast majority of cases.
-There are no limitations to the scope of the assistance of the lawyer as long as they are paid.
+There are no limitations regarding the scope of the assistance of the lawyer as long as they are paid.
 Lawyers are paid for eight hours during the procedure at first instance.
 The Dutch Council for Refugees has criticised the fact that the contact hours between lawyers and their clients are limited under this system.

 Free legal assistance on appeal